Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Notations and Preliminaries

-In this section we present several well known results that we use in the next sections of this work.
-These results regard the affine Weyl group, $W_{aff}$ of $G$, the affine building $\B_G$, parahoric group schemes, the Iwahori Hecke algebra $\mathcal{H}(G,I)$ and $p$-adic symmetric spaces.
+In this section we present several well known results that we use in this work.
+These results regard the extended affine Weyl group, $W_{aff}$ of $G$, the affine building $\B_G$, parahoric group schemes, the Iwahori Hecke algebra $\mathcal{H}(G,I)$ and $p$-adic symmetric spaces.